RhubarbPHP/Rhubarb/docs/settings.md

 print $stemSettings->database;
 ```

-The most common place to set setting properties in in your [application module or site.config.php](files-and-directories)
+The most common place to set setting properties in your [application module or site.config.php](files-and-directories)

 ## Creating a settings class